jithware/mappoff/README.md

 To add files to a layer, first create a new [layer](#layers).
 Edit the layer and select the Add Files button.
 Select files you wish to add.
 Press the Save button.

-*The currently supported add file extensions are: kmz,kml,gpx,jpg.
+*The currently supported add file extensions are: kmz,kml,gpx,jpg,csv.
 Other file extensions will be ignored.
 Jpg files must have embedded gps data to be added.*

 <img src="./screenshots/android/add.webp" alt="Add" height="400">